mochoabuilds/Blunt-Coffee-index/README.md

 *** WORKING PAPER ***

-The Neighborhood Dollar Index
-By Michael Valentino Ochoa

 # INTRODUCTION

+* Chicago may be a single market, but its products do not have single prices.
+Some price differences are inevitable.
+Goods downtown will cost more than ones in neighborhoods on the city's edge.
+My question is: how much do prices vary across the city?

+# WHAT IS IT?

-* Chicago is a city of neighborhoods.
-This paper explores how social and environmental factors associate with neighborhood purchasing power.
+* The Corner Store Index uses the price of select goods to compare the values of ones dollar across the city.
+It's a rough calculation that shows how social and environmental factors associate with neighborhood purchasing power.
 Here's a look at the city's extremes.

-# WHAT AM I DOING?
-WHY?
+# WHY AM I DOING THIS?

-* This is an ambitious field experiment that estimates what the probability is of overpaying for a coffee/blunt in neighborhoods on Chicago's West and North sides.
+* This is an ambitious field experiment that estimates what the probability is of overpaying for select goods in corner stores on Chicago's West and North sides.
 The timeliness and quality of the Blunt-Coffee index could be a helpful supplement to official city figures.

 # DATA COLLECTION

-* I hand collect blunt/coffee prices, dates and locations from 200+ neighborhood shops during 10 to 14 day intervals.
+* I hand collect prices for select goods, dates and locations from 200+ neighborhood shops during 10 to 14 day intervals.

 # DATA PREP